Best Crust For Sweet Potato Pie (Soul Food Approved)

 Either a classic butter or a butter-shortening blend works best for a homemade sweet potato pie crust.
 Butter delivers flavor and golden color, while shortening adds stability and flake, creating a crust that bakes evenly alongside the filling and slices clean from edge to center.

 My recommendation?
 I use a blend.
 Butter for taste.
 Shortening for stability.
 That combination creates a crust that slices clean and holds its shape under custard.
+It’s the same balance I’ve tested across my sweet potato pie recipes for flavor meets structure, every time.

 What to expect when making this crust